-Dr. Ye Luo has research papers published/forthcoming at Econometrica, Journal of the Royal Statistical Society: Series B, American Economic Review, P&P, etc. Beyond Dr. Ye Luo’s academic research, he has a strong interest in connecting the research in data science to the industry.
-He has given/being invited to give lectures at DiDi, ShunFeng Express, Novartis, etc.
+Dr. Ye Luo has research papers published/forthcoming at Econometrica, Journal of the Royal Statistical Society: Series B, American Economic Review, P&P, etc. Beyond Dr. Ye Luo’s academic research, he has a strong interest in connecting research in data science to the industry.
+He has given/been invited to give lectures at DiDi, ShunFeng Express, Novartis, etc.

 - “Shape-Enforcing Operators for Generic Point and Interval Estimators of Functions”, 2021, Journal of Machine Learning Research, 22(220), 1-42, with Xi Chen, Victor Chernozhukov, Iván Fernández-Val and Scott Kostyshak

 - “Errors in the Dependent Variable of Quantile Regression Models”, 2021, Econometrica, 89(2), 849-873, with Jerry Hausman, Haoyang Liu and Christopher Palmer

 - “The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages”, 2018, Econometrica, 86(6), 1911-1938, with Victor Chernozhukov and Ivan Fernandez-Val

 - “An Imputation-regularized Optimization Algorithm for High Dimensional Missing Data Problems and Beyond”, 2018, 80(5), 899-926, Journal of the Royal Statistics Society Series B, with Faming Liang, Bochao Jia, Jingnan Xue and Qizhai Li